 What is Bottlenecking my PC?

 Bottlenecking occurs in a component and that stops your CPU and GPU from attaining their maximum performance.
-More often than not, you will find the disparity between the limits of two components causing Bottleneck issues.
+More often than not, you will find that the disparity between the limits of two components causes bottleneck issues.
 Where the saturation point for the performance of one component exceeds the other, as a result of which, your computer starts performing worse, and the game starts experiencing lag and stutter, and FPS drops.

-As you may have guessed, you can not just add a powerful component to an inferior system and expect it to run all the high-end games.
-You will have some bump in performance by virtue of that powerful component, but its maximum capacity will be limited by other components attached to your system.
+As you may have guessed, you cannot just add a powerful component to an inferior system and expect it to run all high-end games.
+You will see a performance bump from that powerful component, but its maximum capacity will be limited by other components in your system.

 You can not blame your manufacturer for Bottlenecking, this happens to all computers, especially if you decide to go to the custom realm.
 That’s why it is important to attach similar components when building a custom PC.
-You want all the components to work harmoniously and not limit their capabilities.
+You want all the components to work harmoniously without limiting their capabilities.

 What is Bottlenecking in PC gaming?

-Bottlenecking affects your game’s FPS the most, it stops the game from running at consistent frame rates.
-FPS as you may already know is Frame Per Second.
-The highest the FPS, the smoother your game will run.
-A respectable FPS, nowadays is 60, and 30 FPS is a bare minimum.
+Bottlenecking most affects your game’s FPS, preventing it from running at a consistent frame rate.
+FPS, as you may already know, is frames per second.
+The higher the FPS, the smoother your game will run.
+A respectable FPS nowadays is 60, and 30 FPS is a bare minimum.

 Each frame is produced by Render Pipeline, here, your frames are drawn and then rendered.
-That is why high-end titles require you to have a good quality GPU engine, they render the image quickly, granting you a smooth and high FPS.
-But you can’t have a good GPU and poor CPU.
+That is why high-end titles require a high-quality GPU engine; they render images quickly, delivering smooth, high FPS.
+But you can’t have a good GPU and a poor CPU.

 Read: Improve Windows 11 Performance by tweaking these five settings